dborzov/sortable-challenge/README.md

 # Running the script
 The script is written in Python 2.7 which tends to be available on most Linux distributions by default (on MacOSX too).
 Please refer to, for example, instructions [here](http://docs.python-guide.org/en/latest/) for details on how to install Python if it is not.
 No packages outside of the standard library are used so all that is needed  in most cases is to clone the repo.

-To execute it, clone the repo, `cd` into the repo's directrory and run:
+To run it, clone the repo, `cd` into the repo's directory and run:
 ```
 python solution.py  [OPTIONS]
 ```